mstksg/inCode/copy/entries/five-point-haskell-1.md

 This is the myth of the hero programmer.
 Did you have a bug?
 Well, you just need to upgrade your mental awareness and your context window.
 You just need to be better and better at keeping more in your mind.

+Admittedly, actually _addressing_ these issues in most languages requires a lot of overhead and clunkiness.
+But luckily we're in Haskell!

 ### ID Mix-ups